East End Historic District (Galveston, Texas): Description and history

 Galveston's history as a port city began in 1830, when Mexico established a custom house on Galveston Island.
 After the Texas Republic was established in 1836, Galveston Island was developed as the republic's principal port.
 Its street network was platted in 1838, and by 1850 it was the second largest port on the Gulf Coast (after New Orleans).
 This early growth included the construction of a number of Greek Revival houses in the eastern end of the island, some of which still stand.
 The city experienced significant growth after the American Civil War, but its growth was curtailed by the growth of Houston as a competing port, and then by the 1900 Galveston hurricane, which devastated the city and effectively ended its significance as a major port.

 The eastern end of Galveston Island became its preeminent residential district, where the city's civic and business leaders built their houses.
 Wilbur Cherry, an early newspaper published in the city, built a house on Cherry Street in 1852 which is one of the district's oldest.
 The grandest mansion in the area is the so-called Bishop's Palace, completed in 1893 for politician and lawyer Walter Gresham.
 Most of the district's 550-plus buildings are residences that show Victorian architectural styles, although a number of relatively unaltered examples of the Greek Revival survive from its early days.
 The East End was protected as a local historic district in 1970.
+Historically, The East End was a hub of the Black community and institutions.
+Several important churches and historical landmarks are located here.

 Significant and representative properties, some of which are individually listed on the National Register of Historic Places (NRHP) or as Recorded Texas Historic Landmarks (RTHL), include: